@eigenpal/nuxt-docx-editor

 Load a document

-document-buffer takes an ArrayBuffer.
-A null buffer mounts an empty document; assign a real buffer to load a .docx.
-Here is a file picker that lets users open their own documents, with @error wired for unreadable input:
+document-buffer accepts the DocxInput union (File, Blob, ArrayBuffer, or Uint8Array).
+A null value mounts an empty document.
+Here is a file picker that binds the File directly, with @error wired for unreadable input:

 <script setup lang="ts">